awsdocs/amazon-cloudwatch-user-guide/doc_source/using-service-linked-roles.md

 If you no longer have alarms that automatically stop, terminate, or reboot EC2 instances, we recommend that you delete the AWSServiceRoleForCloudWatchEvents role\.

+If you not longer have alarms that perform Systems Manager OpsCenter actions, we recommend that you delete the AWSServiceRoleForCloudWatchAlarms\_ActionSSM role\.

 That way you don’t have an unused entity that is not actively monitored or maintained\.
 However, you must clean up your service\-linked role before you can delete it\.

 ### Cleaning Up a Service\-Linked Role<a name="service-linked-role-review-before-delete"></a>